 - Second, because we have a sense of the range of potential concentrations, we will set the contours by checking the UserSet radiobutton and enter the following contours using a plus symbol as a delimiter: 50000+20000+10000+5000+2000+1000+500.

 - Third, increase the zoom slider bar to 80 to reduce the area outside of the contoured regions.

 - Then Execute Display to open the graphic.
 Note the large red square on the display.
 This represents the size of the grid cell at the location with the maximum concentration (5500 pg/m3) noted in the legend on the right side of the graphic.

 - In the trajectory section, we started a backward trajectory from the maximum concentration point defined in the 914 m MSL aircraft sampling flight.
 This file is in the DATEM format.
 This aircraft pass managed to cover the entire horizontal extent of the plume.
 The concentration plotting program we have been using, concplot, has a command line option to plot the values from a DATEM formatted file.
 Note that each aircraft sample has a duration of 6 min and therefore the start and stop times from the original 914 m MSL data file were edited to match the model output period so that concplot can match up the measurement times with the model output times.
 This edited file, data_case.txt, is provided in the CAPTEX directory and should be selected from the DATEM plot file browse button in the concentration display menu to show the measurement data and the model contours on the same graphic.

-The default model simulation showed that the ground-level air concentrations closely matched the position, extent, and magnitude of the plume observed by the aircraft during the first downwind cross-section flight.
+The default model simulation showed that the ground-level air concentrations were similar to the position and extent of the plume observed by the aircraft during the first downwind cross-section flight.
 In the next section, the model simulation and display parameters will be refined further.